isMandyCoding/Learn-to-code-javascript/README.md

 Variable are a way to store information.
 This is super useful!
 You can then receive or update the variable in your program.
 You'll see this later!

+Think of it as naming a piece of data.

 - `var twitter = "@sagecodes";`
 - `var score = 0;`

 ## Comparison Operators:
 Comparison Operators are used quite frequently in programming.
-Its a great way to compare data.
+Its a great way to compare and use data.

 Again we won't cover ALL of the comparison operators in this workshop, but you can see a full list of them [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)